 If supporting individuals or groups in a longer term process, do my clients need to cover ALL the course steps?

-No. This is the advantage of clients having their own I Matter Core Oline account.
+No. This is the advantage of clients having their own I Matter Core Online account.
 Each step of the Journey is designed as a unique learning experience.
 Each one buids on the previosu one but it is not necessary to complete all 5 steps unless this is actively helpful.
 Some poeple can make big important changes just from an understanding into the earliest ideas.

-Can I pick just a few concepts and teach them to clients in my individual sessions?
+Will I be able to pick just a few concepts and teach them to clients in my individual sessions?

 In our experience, the concepts set out in the I Matter Learning Journey are most effective and impactful when taught systematically. in the specified order In fact this is what is distinctive about an I Matter Journey.
-If you are not teaching the ideas in the specified order, it is not an I Matter Journey.
+Teaching the ideas not in the specified order, is not what is intended for an I Matter Journey.
 Participants revisit a lot of important ideas in a very structured way, in a carefully selected order.
 This ensures really solid foundations which equips them later to understand how to be effective in more complex situations.
 Learning in a group introduces lots of opportunities for learning from others.
 However, with a licence to work directly with clients using our resources, specific ideas can be tailored and personalised much more when taught individually.

-My clients have particular needs, can I adapt the I Matter resources to help them understand?
+My clients have particular needs, will I be able to I adapt the I Matter resources to help them understand?